 - The victim had no reasonable expectation of privacy.

 Many harassment defendants argue that the First Amendment protects them.
 An example of protected free speech is protesting.
 Another is making consumer complaints.
-But free speech becomes harassment when the victim has a reasonable expectation of being left alone.
+But free speech becomes harassment when the victim reasonably expects to be left alone.
 As the Colorado Supreme Court noted:

-“The … offense is the thrusting of an offensive and unwanted communication on one who is unable to ignore it.”6
+“The … offense is the thrusting of an offensive and unwanted communication on one who cannot ignore it.”6

 Example: Jeremy is angry Amber broke up with him.
 So he gets a megaphone.
 He stands on the street of her private residence.
 And he yells at her for hours.
 Finally a peace officer arrests him.
 Jeremy maintains he was exercising his constitutional rights.
 But he crossed the line into harassment.
 Amber has a reasonable expectation of privacy in her home.
 His yelling intruded on her ability to enjoy her private property.

-Ultimately, most cases for harassment charges resolve without a trial.
-If the defense attorney can show the district attorney their case is weak, the charge could get reduced or dismissed.
+Ultimately, most cases of harassment are resolved without a trial.
+If the defense attorney can show the district attorney their case is weak, the charge could be reduced or dismissed.

 4. Is the record sealable?